mblhaunted/nixy/README.md

 > create symlinks? [y/n]: y

-If enabled, symlinks will be created for you based on the actions you take in the build's "$out/" directory.
+If enabled, symlinks will be created for you based on the actions you take in the build's `$out` directory.

 For example ..